What tourist spots in Fukushima Prefecture do locals recommend to foreigners? [Top 10 reader survey]

 5th to 6th place (same number of votes)

-Urabandai is a highland resort area at the northern foot of Mt.
+Urabandai is a scenic highland resort area located at the northern foot of Mt.
 Bandai in Kitashiobara, Fukushima.
-Designated as part of Bandai Asahi National Park, the area is bustling with hikers from spring to autumn, and with skiers in winter.
-You can enjoy a variety of seasonal activities, including nature observation and outdoor sports.
+Part of Bandai-Asahi National Park, it attracts hikers from spring to autumn and skiers in winter.
+Visitors can enjoy a wide range of seasonal activities, from nature observation to outdoor sports.

 No.7 Abukuma Cave (Takinemachi, Tamura)